TomSssM/MyCodewars/task-archieve/task-type-summary/README.md

 > :bulb: `approach2(...)` means that the posssibilities of further actions are so vast that it is surely going to be some other Approach used in that place thereby making the solution a combination of two Approaches instead of just one (and the immediate business logic of the Task of course).
 The same is if you encounter `approach3(...)` then it is going to be a combination of 3 Approaches and so forth

+> :bulb: One should also consider using recursion especially with simple Approaches

 ## Contents

 - [Array](./array.md)